ibellinfantie/ocp-power-ansible-automation/README.md

 populate these files;

+group_vars/all/infra.yml
+group_vars/all/os_powervc.yml
+group_vars/bastion/ocp_vars.yml

-group_vars/all/infra.yml  and group_vars/all/os_powervc.yml need to be populated with your values.
+All need to be populated with your values.

 You will need an HMC user, with the ability to stop/start VMs.
 The PowerVC project user with an admin role. update the inventory for hostnames set in infra.yml.